 Bribery includes facilitation payments and kickbacks.
-Facilitation payments are typically small, unofficial payments made to secure or
+Facilitation payments are typically small, unofficial payments made to secure or expedite a routine Examples:

-Examples:

 Offering a bribe - You offer a potential client tickets to a major sporting event, but only if they agree to do business with us.